-As a component of the EA, this Socio-Economic and Land Use Study (SELUS) has been prepared to document the existing conditions and assess the potential effects of the new GO Station on the Socio-economic environment.
-This Report includes a summary of the existing conditions, potential effects and appropriate mitigation measures with respect to the SELU environment.
+As a component of the EA, this Socio-Economic and Land Use Study (SELUS) has been prepared to document the existing conditions and assess the potential effects of the new GO Station on the socio-economic environment.
+This Report includes a summary of the existing conditions, potential effects and appropriate mitigation measures with respect to the socio-economic and land use environment.